-Choosing the best title for sales professionals — our preferred catch-all term here at The Brooks Group — can certainly be a nuanced affair.
-That’s why we’ve compiled an exhaustive (but by no means complete) list of contemporary job titles for sales professionals.
+Choosing the best title for your sales professionals — our preferred catch-all term here at The Brooks Group — can be a nuanced affair.

 If you have one of these titles, there’s a pretty good chance you’re a sales professional…